superfunc/maybe/readme.md

 <img src="https://raw.githubusercontent.com/yglukhov/nimble-tag/master/nimble.png" width="80">
 </a> || **[Docs](https://superfunc.github.io/maybe/)**

+> Note: There is a [chance](https://github.com/nim-lang/Nim/pull/8358)
+> the main macro(maybeCase) may get merged into the standard library.
+> If this happens I'll recommend people use that, but will accept bugfixes
+> and reports on this library going forward, just no new features.

 An implementation of a maybe type, also known as option(al) in other languages.

 **Why Not Just use Option[T] from the standard library?**: In short, this library doesn't throw